Kakazablone/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo -en "" | tail --lines=1 iacta >> iacta  : Write a script that duplicates the last line of the file iacta find . -name '*.js' -type f -delete : Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders                find -mindepth 1 -type d | wc -l : Write a script that counts the number of directories and sub-directories in the current directory ls -t1 | head -n 10 :Create a script that displays the 10 newest files in the current directory.
-One file per line Sorted from the newest to the oldest
+One file per line Sorted from the newest to the oldest sort | uniq -u : Create a script that takes a list of words as input and prints only words that appear exactly once.
+Input format: One line, one word Output format: One line, one word Words should be sorted